uppedtrout/Better-config/README.md

 is BURDISHU and his seal thus:
 The Twenty-Eighth Name is SIRSIR
 The Destroyer of TIAMAT, hated of the Ancient Ones, Master over the Serpent, Foe of KUTULU.
 A most powerful Lord.
-His Word is this APIRIKUBABADAZUZUKANPADownloaded from www.holybooks.com and his Seal:
+His Word is this APIRIKUBABADAZUZUKANPA and his Seal:
 The Twenty-Ninth Name is MALAH
 Trod the back of the Worm and cut it in twain.
 Lord of Bravery and Courage, and gives